WebAssembly/binaryen/README.md

 emcc src.cpp -o a.html --separate-asm -O[2,3,etc.] -s ALIASING_FUNCTION_POINTERS=0
 ```

-You need `ALIASING_FUNCTION_POINTERS=0` because WebAssembly does not allow aliased funciton pointers (there is a single table).
+You need `ALIASING_FUNCTION_POINTERS=0` because WebAssembly does not allow aliased function pointers (there is a single table).

 ## Testing